Ethics of Autonomous Vehicles

 The platform can be visited at http://moralmachine.mit.edu

-Selected Media: Guardian, LA Times, CBC (Canada), Le Monde (FR), El Pais (ES), Scientific American, New Scientist, Wired, Huffington Post, Slate, The Next Web
+Selected Media: Guardian, The Times, LA Times, CBC, Der Spiegel (DE), Le Monde (FR), La Repubblica (IT), El Pais (ES), Yle (FI), The Straits Times, Scientific American, Popular Science, TechCrunch, New Scientist, Wired, Huffington Post, Slate, CNET, The Next Web, Greenwire

 Promoting Cooperation through Peer Pressure